-The general concept of workflow management is the optimization of your company’s business processes through automation.
-This optimization process includes mapping, planning and coordinating all parts of your business structure: from managing all points of user interaction on your customer success journey to dealing with your day-by-day administrative tasks.
+Workflow management is the optimization of your company’s business processes through automation.
+This includes mapping, planning and coordinating all parts of your business structure: from managing all points of user interaction on your customer success journey to dealing with your day-by-day administrative tasks.

-Let me be extremely honest here: workflow management is not an easy job (but don’t panic quite yet!).
-Even though it typically requires a lot of planning and hard work to get it up and running according to your expectations, the productivity and effectiveness improvements are normally more than enough to justify the effort.
+Let me be extremely honest here: workflow management is not an easy job (but don’t panic quite yet).
+Even though it typically requires a lot of planning and hard working to get it up and running according to your expectations.
+The productivity and effectiveness improvements are normally more than enough to justify the effort.

 How do I begin managing my workflows?